 |"TELESCOPE SIGHTING No. 22B MK.
 I W. ?
 W. OTTWAY & Co.
 Ltd. / EALING / 1924 No 163 / /|\" The "B" is a retroactive addition.
 Type reportedly, but not confirmed, as used on 18 Pounder and 15 Pounder field guns in the British, Canadian, Australian, NZ, South African, Indian etc. armies.
 Cross-hairs.
 Needs cleaning as particles appear on lenses.
 Knurled brass collar turns.
 Reference: http://www.wwiiequipment.com/index.php?option=com_content&view=article&id=119:british-sighting-telescopes&catid=49:other-data&Itemid=61 $40|

-DEACTIVATED FIREARMS & THE LAW – A deactivated firearm in Canada is NO LONGER A FIREARM AND NO LICENCE IS REQUIRED.
+DEACTIVATED FIREARMS AND THE LAW IN CANADA – A deactivated firearm in Canada is NO LONGER A FIREARM AND NO LICENCE IS REQUIRED.
 The deactivated items listed here are older deactivations.
 No paperwork form the RCMP exists nor is one needed.
 Contrary to the rumour and misunderstandings, it is NOT necessary to reweld them to current guidelines.
 Here are the RCMP’s own words on this: “The new standards will not affect the status of firearms that have already been deemed to be deactivated unless there is evidence that the firearm has been, or could easily be, reactivated. … The regulations pertaining to the safe storage and transportation of firearms do not apply to firearms that have been deregistered due to deactivation.
-It remains important, however, to store and transport them safely to deter loss or theft. ”
+It remains important, however, to store and transport them safely to deter loss or theft. “